-One of the primary goals of Henry County Schools is to prepare students for successful entry into post-secondary schools (4-year, 2-year, or technical college), military, or the job market.
-The Henry County Student Advisement Program is designed to assist students in developing the skills needed to make decisions that enable them to take full advantage of the well-balanced curriculum offered in our secondary schools.
-Through the presentation of current information concerning course selection, graduation requirements, and course offerings during individual and group advisement sessions, the professional educator becomes the mentor to the student.
+- ★ One of the primary goals is to prepare students for successful entry into post-secondary schools (4-year, 2-year, or technical college), military, job market/workforce or an apprenticeship - ★ Designed to assist students in developing the skills needed to make decisions that enable them to take full advantage of the well-balanced curriculum offered in our secondary schools. - ★ Present current information regarding opportunities for course selection, graduation requirements, and course offerings during individual and group advisement sessions, the professional educator becomes the mentor to the student.